|Raw Instructions - Two Mom's Views

 until you're just warming it up.
 This works with ground raw as well - you can just barely cook the ground meat in

-a cast iron pan or something just as safe (NEVER USE TEFLON, it's toxic to animals) - just enough to get the
+a cast iron pan or something just as safe (NEVER USE TEFLON, it's toxic to animals).
+Cook just enough to get

-meat aroma going.
+the meat aroma going.
 Do not try this with bones however - cooked bones should never be fed.
-They can splinter
+They can

-and cause damage.
+splinter and cause damage.
 Bones are usually the hardest to get your cat used to.
-If your cat will eat raw chicken, start
+If your cat will eat raw

-with chicken necks, wings and ribs.
+chicken, start with ribs, wings and necks.
 Cornish hens and other small game are also good for beginners.
-Your cat
+Your

 bones and cartilage.
 Keep as much meat as possible on the bone to make it worth the trouble.
 If your cat likes

-1. Pre-packaged raw meals – these are pre-made and frozen ground meat with supplements.
-Most seem to
+Pre-packaged raw meals – these are pre-made and frozen ground meat with supplements.
+Many seem to have

-have fruits and vegetables added and some even have grains.
-Read labels carefully – especially if you’re trying
+fruits and vegetables added and some even have grains.
+Read labels carefully – especially if you’re trying to

-to avoid certain items in your cat’s diet.
+avoid certain items in your cat’s diet.
 Also, bone content varies from brand to brand.
+Some bone-heavy brands

 ground from a place like Hare-Today that specializes in raw meat for pets.
 If you’re grinding yourself you can